dpassage/ReactiveCocoa/Documentation/DesignGuidelines.md

 example, would cancel any in-flight network request, and free the file data from memory.

+As a corrolary to the above, disposables can be used to ensure that resources are retained until the signal has finished completing.

 ## Best practices

 The following recommendations are intended to help keep RAC-based code